runtpacket/Struggle-Bus-Labs/README.md

 ## Build Log
+Starting to prep for a toolhead change.
+Either XOl or Dragon Burner.
+Eitehr one will need filament cutter and runout sensor.
+Had an issues with end of sppol not coming of and jaming. this leaves the dub switch based fila runout in a good state. need to work on that. but next up  is https://github.com/bythorsthunder/Voron_Mods/tree/main/Wristwatch_Extruder_BMG

 tonight I was playing with Multi Color printing.
 I tried all slicers each had littel quirks with thier setup for doing this.
 While researching I stumbled up
 [Single Extruder Tool Changer MMU with single exrtuder](https://github.com/strayr/klipper-fake-toolchanger/blob/main/README.md)